MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 ### Manually mapping our payload DLL

 After loading the host DLL, we prepare our payload DLL for manual mapping like any other injector.
 This includes remapping sections to their relative virtual addresses, resolving relocations, and resolving imports.
-In this next section, we'll go over how the payload is hidden from anti-cheat memory scans.
+In this next section, we'll go over how our own payload DLL is mapped to the target process.

 <br>